Logo for Climate Social Science Network (CSSN)

 North America

-Jennie C. Stephens is a feminist climate justice scholar-activist.
-She is the Dean’s Professor of Sustainability Science and Policy at Northeastern University in Boston and a 2023-2024 Radcliffe-Salata Climate Justice Fellow at Harvard University.
-In summer 2024, she will move to Ireland where she will be Professor of Climate Justice at the National University of Ireland Maynooth.
-She is an international expert on climate justice, energy democracy, and climate obstruction with a focus on the urgent need for coordinated fossil fuel phaseout and justice-centered policies.
-Her research reveals the dangers of narrow, technocratic “climate isolationism” when the climate crisis is viewed as a scientific problem in need of a technical solution.
-In her book Diversifying Power: Why We Need Antiracist, Feminist Leadership on Climate and Energy (Island Press, 2020), she argues that the climate crisis requires diversifying leadership and redistributing wealth and power to move beyond narrow, masculine, technocratic “solutions” toward a more integrated, holistic transformative climate justice approach.
-Her forthcoming book, “Climate Justice and the University: Shaping a Hopeful Future for All (Hopkins University Press, forthcoming in 2024) reclaims universities as institutions with potential to advance climate justice, accelerate fossil fuel phaseout, and support systemic, structural, social and economic change for a more stable, healthy and prosperous future for all.
+Jennie C. Stephens is Professor of Climate Justice at the ICARUS Climate Research Centre at the National University of Ireland Maynooth.
+She is a feminist climate justice scholar-activist and her work explores energy democracy, climate obstruction and financial innovations for transformative climate justice with a current focus on the urgent need to leverage the transformative potential of higher education toward global fossil fuel phaseout, justice-centered policies, and a more hopeful stable future for all.
+Her 2020 book Diversifying Power: Why We Need Antiracist, Feminist Leadership on Climate and Energy (Island Press, 2020) argues that the climate crisis requires diversifying leadership and redistributing wealth and power to move beyond narrow, masculine, technocratic “solutions” toward a more integrated, holistic transformative climate justice approach.
+Her 2024 book “Climate Justice and the University: Shaping a Hopeful Future for All (Hopkins University Press, December 2024) reclaims universities as critical social infrastructure to advance climate justice, accelerate fossil fuel phaseout, and support systemic, structural, social and economic change for a more stable, healthy and prosperous future.
+She was a 2023-2024 Climate Justice Fellow at Harvard-Radcliffe, she was previously a professor at Northeastern University (Boston), University of Vermont (Burlington), and Clark University (Worcester, MA), and she earned her PhD and MS at the California Institute of Technology and her BA at Harvard.

 Country(ies) of Specialty